-For a Linux image to be able to run, four separate pieces are needed: the Linux kernel image (zImage), the device tree file (\.dtb), the U-Boot boot loader image, and the root file system (\.ext3 or \.ext4).
+For a Linux image to be able to run, four separate pieces are needed:

+- Linux OS kernel image (zImage)

+- Device tree file (.dtb)

+- U-Boot bootloader image

+- Root file system (.ext3 or .ext4)

-A .sdcard image contains all four images properly configured for an SD card.
+An .sdcard image contains all four images properly configured for an SD card.
 The release contains a pre-built .sdcard image that is built specifically for the one board configuration.
 It runs the X11 graphical backend.
 It does not run on other boards unless U-Boot, the device tree, and rootfs are changed.